 - To Access the Site: A Restore the Wild Membership, Virginia hunting license, freshwater fishing license, boat registration, or an access permit is required.

 From I-64 in Newport News, take Exit #263 for US 258/Mercury Boulevard South.
 Follow this road to its intersection with US 17 South, then follow US 17/US 258 across the James River Bridge.
-After crossing the bridge, take the first exit to the left and enter the parking lot of the Virginia Department of Game and Inland Fisheries’ Ragged Island Wildlife Management Area.
+After crossing the bridge, take the first exit to the left and enter the parking lot of the Virginia Department of Wildlife Resources’ Ragged Island Wildlife Management Area.

 Location & DirectionsView on Google Maps